salmon1802/FCN/README.md

 If you have any questions, feel free to ask!  :)
-*To ensure the correctness of the experimental results, please run FCN in FuxiCTR==2.0.1 or the latest version.*
+*To ensure the correctness of the experimental results, please run FCN in FuxiCTR==2.0.1.*

 This model was formerly known as __DCNv3: Towards Next Generation Deep Cross Network for CTR Prediction__